gzManuel/nearshorecode-exercise/backend/README.md

 # BACKEND

-# FRONTEND
-The frontend uses react library and was created with `npx create-react-app`
+The backend uses nodejs and mongodb for the database.

 ## Getting started
 ### Installing dependencies